liadaltif/smartcr/README.md

-# aicr
+# smartcr
-The GitHub AI Code Reviewer (AICR) project aims to develop an AI-driven system that automatically reviews and provides suggestions on pull requests (PRs) within a codebase.
+The smartcr project aims to develop an AI-driven system that automatically reviews and provides suggestions on pull requests within a codebase.